Crank up those Christmas tunes one more time and let’s get finished with this stocking!

 Row 2: Turn ch2, sc 4, sc2tog twice.
 LEAVE 8 STS UNWORKED.

 Row 3: turn, ch 2, sc across worked sts from previous row, sc2tog twice in unworked stitches.

-Row 4: Turn, ch 2, sc across worked sts from previous row, sc2tog twice in unworked stitches.
+Last Row: turn, ch 2, sc across worked sts from previous row, sc2tog in unworked stitches.

-Round 1: DO NOT TURN.
-Ch 1, working side of HEEL FLAP rows, evenly pick up stitches in the side of each row, stop at second to last row.
-Work sc3tog in last row of HEEL FLAP, worked cuff sc and unworked cuff sc.
+Round 1: Join green, DO NOT TURN.
+Ch 1, working side of heel flap rows, evenly pick up stitches in the side of each row, stop at second to last row.
+Work sc3tog in last row of heel flap, worked cuff sc and unworked cuff sc.
 Place marker.
 Sc across cuff to last stitch.
-Sc3tog in last cuff sc, worked cuff sc, and first HEEL FLAP row.
-Place marker. working side of HEEL FLAP rows, evenly pick up stitches in the side of each row (same number as side 1).
-Sc across top of HEEL FLAP, join round.
+Sc3tog in last cuff sc, worked cuff sc, and first heel flap row.
+Place marker. working side of heel flap rows, evenly pick up stitches in the side of each row (same number as side 1).
+Sc across top of heel flap, join round.